 Aloe rupestris Baker

-Aloe rupestris is a very fast-growing Аloe, usually up to 10 feet (3 m) tall (max.
-26.2 feet/8 m), which is usually single-stemmed in nature.
-It has an unbranched trunk on top of which sits a rosette of thick succulent, blue grey leaves that have red brown spines along the margins.
+Aloe rupestris is a large, fast-growing succulent with an unbranched trunk on top of which sits a rosette of thick, succulent, blue-grey leaves with red-brown spines along the margins.
 It grows up to 26.2 feet (8 m) tall.
 As the leaves die they remain attached to the trunk, these can be removed or left attached giving the trunk a shaggy look.
-In spring and summer a huge branched flowering stem is produced.
-There can be up to 12 spikes each with a terminal raceme of yellow buds opening into wonderfully brilliant tubular orange to red flowers.
+In spring and summer a huge, branched flowering stem is produced.
+There can be up to 12 spikes each with a terminal raceme of yellow buds opening into wonderfully brilliant, tubular, orange to red flowers.

 How to Grow and Care